Project-MONAI/research-contributions/SkullRec/README.md

 * Denoise and Crop the Skulls

-The denoising codes come from [this repository](https://github.com/Jianningli/autoimplant/blob/master/src/pre_post_processing.py).
+The denoising codes come from [this repository](https://github.com/Jianningli/autoimplant/blob/master/src/pre_post_processing.py). <br>
-The axial dimension of all the skull images are cropped to 256.
+The axial dimension of all the skull images are cropped to 256. <br>
 If the axial dimension is smaller than 256, zero padding can be used.

 * Create Facial and Cranial Defects on the Skulls